Table of Contents

-Learning that you have a suspicious breast mass or other atypical findings can be frightening.
+Learning that you have a suspicious breast mass or other atypical findings is frightening.
 Bedford Breast Center offers comprehensive care, support, and treatment to women experiencing the anxiety of a breast abnormality or a breast cancer diagnosis.
+If you have a lump in your breast that requires a biopsy procedure to accurately diagnose, here is what you should expect.

-While learning that you need a breast biopsy is alarming, it isn’t necessarily a sign that the mass will be a health concern.
+Getting the news that you need a breast biopsy is alarming, but it isn’t necessarily a sign that the mass is cancer or will be a health concern.
 Statistics from the American Cancer Society show that the majority of breast biopsies actually find non-cancerous breast conditions, and your doctor may merely require confirmation that the mass is benign.

-If your doctor feels the need to perform a breast biopsy, here are answers to 5 of the most common questions most women have about the procedure.
+If your doctor feels the need to perform a breast biopsy, here are answers to some of the most common questions most women have about the procedure.

 All breast biopsy procedures involve the removal of a portion of the mass and analyzing the fluid or tissue to determine whether or not it is cancerous.
 There are several different kinds of breast biopsies, including: